BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_2_Running_a_Bitcoin_Script.md

 ### Understand the Ordering

 Bitcoin Scripts are run from left to right.
-That sounds easy enough, as it's the same way you read.
-However, this might be the most non-intuitive element of Bitcoin Script, because it means that functions don't look like you'd expect.
+That sounds easy enough, because it's the same way you read.
+However, it might actually be the most non-intuitive element of Bitcoin Script, because it means that functions don't look as you'd expect.
 Instead, _the operands go before the operator._

 For example, if you were adding together "1" and "2", your Bitcoin Script for that would be `1 2 OP_ADD`, _not_ "1 + 2".
 Since we know that OP_ADD operator takes two inputs, we know that the two inputs before it are its operands.
-At least that's true at the most basical level of Scripting.
+(At least that's true at the most basic level of Scripting.)

 > **WARNING:** Technically, everything in Bitcoin Script is an opcode, thus it would be most appropriate to record the above example as `OP_1 OP_2 OP_ADD`.
 We leave the "OP" prefix off constants, but include it on all actual operators.
 Some writers prefer to also leave the "OP" prefix off operators, but we have opted not to.

 ### Understand the Stack

 It's actually not quite correct to say that an operator applies to the inputs before it.
-Instead, an operator actually applies to the top inputs in Bitcoin's stack.
+Really, an operator applies to the top inputs in Bitcoin's stack.

 _What is a stack?_ A stack is a LIFO (last-in-first-out) data structure.
 It has two access functions: push and pop.
 Push places a new object on top of the stack, pushing down everything below it.
 Pop removes the top object from the stack.

-Whenever Bitcoin Script encounters a constant, it's pushed onto the Stack.
+Whenever Bitcoin Script encounters a constant, it pushes it on the stack.
 So the above example of `1 2 OP_ADD1` would actually look like this as it was processed:
 ```
 Script: 1 2 OP_ADD
 Stack: [ ]